whotracksme/whotracks.me/RIGHT_TO_AMEND.md

    evidence/justification w.r.t. why the current information is not correct.

-We don't like inaccurate information just as much as you do, and will do our best to resolve the issue as soon as we can.
+We dislike inaccurate information just as much as you do, and will do our best to resolve the issue as soon as we can.